Zwilla/BitCaine5_aeternity_miner/README.md

 +50 x MIX      | +2            | need support  | YES    | NO     | LINUX  | GPL & PAID
 table: 2

+**as faster your server and as faster your network as less physical servers you need**

 ### You have 1 to a million cPUs
 * it will work !
-* you need x nodes(see table 2) to manage them all, there a several solutions to run more than on instance on one physical machine
+* you need x nodes(see table 2) to manage them all, there a several solutions to run more than one EPOCH instance on one physical machine

 ### You have 1 to a million gPUs
 * it will work !
-* you need x nodes(see table 2) to manage them all, there a several solutions to run more than on instance on one physical machine
+* you need x nodes(see table 2) to manage them all, there a several solutions to run more than one EPOCH instance on one physical machine

+---

 ### You will run a hole farm with a million CPUs and GPUs
 * it will work !